 Evaluation process and notification of award

 Applications will be reviewed by a panel of IWH scientific staff.
 Applications will be evaluated based on scientific merit, innovation, feasibility of proposal, and alignment with IWH’s Strategic Research Plan.
-The panel will make a recommendation for awards by July 30, 2016.

 If you have any questions, please consult Frequently Asked Questions or contact: